panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 [Try the demo.](https://codesandbox.io/s/destructuring-rest-uh68c?file=/src/index.js)

-The statement `const { position, ...employeeRest } = employee1` destructures the `employee1` objects and collects the properties into a rest object `employee2` without including the `position` property.
+The statement `const { position, ...employeeRest } = employee` destructures the `employee` objects and collects the properties into a rest object `employeeRest` without including the `position` property.

-Object destructuring with rest syntax is an immutable way of property removal: the original `employee1` object isn't mutated.
-Rather a new object `employee2` is created which contains all the properties of `employee1` but the removed one `position`.
+Object destructuring with rest syntax is an immutable way of property removal: the original `employee` object isn't mutated.
+Rather a new object `employeeRest` is created which contains all the properties of `employee` but without the removed `position`.

-In case if you determine the property to remove dynamically, then you can use use the dynamic property name destructuring syntax:
+If the property name to remove is determined dynamically, then you can use use the dynamic property name destructuring syntax:

 ```javascript{7}
 const employee = {